 About

 The Sarasota Modern Quilt Guild was founded in 2013 by Carole Lyles Shaw and Jodi G. It is affiliated with The Modern Quilt Guild, an international community of modern quilters.
-Our guild is dedicated to encouraging all quilters to learn and enjoy modern quilting.
+Our guild is dedicated to encouraging all to learn and enjoy modern quilting.
 At our friendly meetings, we share our latest modern quilt projects and help each other learn more about the principles of modern quilting.

-*Meetings are on the 3rd Saturday of each month from 10:30 a.m. to 12:30 pm at the Fruitville Library, 100 Coburn Rd., Sarasota, Fl
+*Meetings are on the 3rd Saturday of each month from 10:30 a.m. to 12:30 pm at the Fruitville Library,100 Apex Rd, Sarasota, Fl

 Visitors are always welcome and bring a modern quilt for our Show and Tell.